 For years, content moderation teams have struggled with the rigidity of traditional machine learning models.
 Static classifiers, expensive retraining cycles, and opaque decision-making have made it difficult to keep up with rapidly evolving online behavior.

+Before we get started, let's quickly cover why you'd want to use LLMs for content moderation at all.
 LLMs have reached a level of accuracy, affordability, and ease of use that makes them preferable to traditional machine learning (ML) models in many ways.
 Costs are especially reasonable when using distilled or non-reasoning variants for classification tasks, often comparable to ML models when deployed at scale through commercial tools.
+Additionally, LLMs can moderate nuanced content in ways that traditional ML can't.

 While in-house ML models may still win on raw compute cost, they require extensive engineering and data science resources.
 They are also inherently less adaptable, often requiring full retraining to adjust to new definitions of harm or emerging platform behaviors.
 LLMs, by contrast, are prompt-driven — meaning custom updates can be made in minutes, not months.